rikumat/chess-engine/documentation/viikkoraportit/report5.md

 Significant improvements in both memory- and computation-efficiency.
 This week i integrated custom move generator with my Ai, removed looping in evaluation function, and transitioned from copying previous game state to undoing changes after recursive call.
 I added move ordering (order by eating most valuable piece first).
 Now it is feasible to calculate 7 moves forward (10-15 seconds) as opposed to last week's 5.

 ## Unclear and troubling things
 What should happen when the Ai notices it's losing in mate in 7?
 How is the best move selected when all moves result in a checkmate?

-If this happens should i return best move from smaller depth until the mate is no longer detected, or should i change expectation and hope the player doesn't move optimally?
+** does always preferring mate in least moves fix this problem automatically? ** If the winning party always chooses mate in least moves, wouldn't the losing party always choose mate in most moves as a side effect?
+This would result in making illegal move only when checkmate has already occured.

 How can i gain slightly efficiency to make the game comfortable with depth 7 minimax?